szczyglis-dev/py-gpt/docs/source/plugins.rst

 * ``System Prompt Extra`` - appends additional system prompts (extra data) from a list to every current system prompt.
 You can enhance every system prompt with extra instructions that will be automatically appended to the system prompt.
 * ``Voice Control (inline)`` - provides voice control command execution within a conversation.
 * ``Mailer`` - Provides the ability to send, receive and read emails.
-* ``Google`` - Access Gmail, Drive, Calendar, Contacts, YouTube, Keep for managing emails, files, events, notes, video info, and contacts.
+* ``Google`` - Access Gmail, Drive, Docs, Maps, Calendar, Contacts, Colab, YouTube, Keep - for managing emails, files, events, notes, video info, and contacts.
 * ``Facebook`` - Manage user info, pages, posts, and photos on Facebook pages.
 * ``Slack`` - Handle users, conversations, messages, and files on Slack.
 * ``Telegram`` - Send messages, photos, and documents; manage chats and contacts.